insper-education/active-handout-workshop-paee-ale-21/content/03-interactive-content/index.md

     !!! video
         ![](https://www.youtube.com/watch?v=nRDVm5rn_2A&feature=emb_title)

+Recommended uses:

+- Video of a short explanation of the activity, showing the expected results
+- Recap the theory or introduce something new
+- Bring external references to the discipline, current affairs, or curiosities

 !!! info ""
     The extension accept local or youtube video.
 You can also use videos from elsewhere using the embed tool.